gaborbozo/Notes/design-patters/microservices/asynchronous messaging.md

 Send and forget.

 In traditional pub-sub, if a subscriber isn't there, it won't get the message.
 However, if the **subscriber is durable**, there is a guarantee that the message will be delivered at some point once the subscriber is available again.
 This is a specific registration process that allows this durable subscription.
+Unlike point-to-point **consumer can choose to listen or not listen**.

 Use cases can be
 * multiple responds,
 * multiple tasks
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDI3MzI5NTAzLC0xOTY3MjQ4MTM2LDE1ND
+eyJoaXN0b3J5IjpbMTk0MTAxNzY1Miw0MjczMjk1MDMsLTE5Nj
-M1MDM5NzQsLTE0NDAxNTc0MzEsLTE5NDMzNDc0OTYsLTEzMzgw
+cyNDgxMzYsMTU0MzUwMzk3NCwtMTQ0MDE1NzQzMSwtMTk0MzM0
-MDU4ODgsNzA3MjcyNzQ1LC00NDA1NzUxNjYsLTIwNjcyNzUzNz
+NzQ5NiwtMTMzODAwNTg4OCw3MDcyNzI3NDUsLTQ0MDU3NTE2Ni
-hdfQ==
+wtMjA2NzI3NTM3OF19
 -->